ClaireZixiWang/SimCLR/README.md

 # Robust Machine Learning Final Project - Multitask Learning with Self-Supervision to Improve Robustness

-This source code is built from the Pytorch SimCLR implementation from sthalles/SimCLR.

 ## Project Abstract

 While deep neural networks achieves good accuracy in many applications, they remain vulnerable under adversarial attacks.
 In our project, we investigate the architecture of multitask learning, specifically multitask learning combined with self-supervised learning, and its affect on model robustness.
 We use Contrastive Learning as the self-supervised task that is trained in parallel with the main supervised task.
 Our experiment shows that training with auxiliary Contrastive Learning task yields a robust accuracy of 60% in the main classification task.
 Moreover, we compare the effects of a Supervised auxiliary task and a Contrasitve auxiliary task, and the result shows that Contrastive auxiliary task provides much larger robustness improvement than the Supervised auxiliary task.
 These two experiments together show that Contrastive Learning provides a strong regularization when trained together with a Classification task, forcing the model to learn a more robust image representation.